harpalgupta/liberisTest/README.md

 You can find some example inputs in the `inputs` folder.
 The eligibility (as decided by your code) should be as follows:

-* Input 1 - Eligable
+* Input 1 - Eligible
-* Input 2 - Eligable
+* Input 2 - Eligible
-* Input 3 - Ineligable
+* Input 3 - Ineligible

 You can spend as long as you like on this test, and provide as much supporting information (comments/tests) as you like.
 You can choose to write your solution for the test in